stephenplusplus/gcloud-deploy/readme.md

 ##### config.nodeVersion
 - Type: `String`
 - *Optional*
-- Default: `0`
+- Default: `stable`

 The version of Node.js to run on the deployed VM via [nvm](https://github.com/creationix/nvm).
-To install the latest stable version of Node.js version 4, use `config.nodeVersion = 4`.
+If you need a specific version, provide that here, e.g. `0.12.7`.

 ##### config.root
 - Type: `String`
 - Default: `process.cwd()`

 The directory to where the project's `package.json` can be found.

+##### config.startupScript
+- Type: `String`

+Define a custom start up script that will execute when your VM is launched and restarted.

 #### gcloudDeploy
 - Type: `Stream`